linode/docs/docs/security/authentication/use-public-key-authentication-with-ssh/index.md

 Uploading a public key from Windows can also be done using [WinSCP](http://winscp.net/).

-1. In the login window, enter your Linode's public IP address as the hostname as well as your non-root username and password.
+1. In the login window, enter your Linode's public IP address as the hostname, your non-root username, and password.
 Click *Login* to connect.

 1. Once connected, WinSCP will show two file tree sections.
 The left shows files on your local computer and the right shows files on your Linode.
 Using the file explorer on the left, navigate to the file where you saved your public key in Windows.
 Select the public key file and click **Upload** in the toolbar above.